kylepott/controls/primer.md

 We can think of a control as any system or procedure that helps improve the likelihood of the business achieving it's objectives.
 Common examples of controls for cloud-based companies include: access management, encryption, safe storage of customer information, and logging and monitoring to confirm that services work as intended.
 Engineers and product teams tend to be very security conscious already.
 These teams use a multitude of controls to do the right thing for the customer, but have never used the term "control."
 Control is a strange name for a familiar concept.

-### There are different types of controls.
+### There are different types of controls:

 * Automated preventative controls are the best and they block bad things from ever happening.
 They're built once and can run for a lifetime.
 * Automated detective controls are good and use log files, instrumentation, and telemetry to identify and help when something seems fishy.
 They can help cut disruption and reduce downside impact.
 * Manual detective controls need human intervention to figure out what happened.
-With some exceptions4, these controls are too expensive, too slow, and don't work well at the scale of Netflix.
+With some exceptions<sup>4</sup>, these controls are too expensive, too slow, and don't work well at the scale of Netflix.
 * Directive controls equate to telling someone what to do or not to do.
 Avoid this type of control as it runs contrary to the Netflix culture of people over process.

 Automated controls allow for the efficient and systematic gathering of evidence.
 Automation gives momentum to control reuse.
 A minimum number of controls can be used to satisfy a maximum number of compliance frameworks and obligations.
 That's the goal.